Impairment Tests

 The systematic review consistently prevents an overvaluation of assets and sustainably strengthens the quality of financial reporting.

-For which occasions are impairment tests required?
+When are impairment tests required?

-Impaired assets are mandatory on a regular basis during the annual review of goodwill and intangible assets with an unlimited useful life.
+Impairment tests are mandatory on a regular basis during the annual review of goodwill and intangible assets with an unlimited useful life.

-How are impairment tests specifically carried out?
+How are impairment tests carried out?

 What are the key challenges in impairment tests?